Decentralized Exploration in Multi-Armed Bandits -- Extended version: Experiments

 \begin{itemize} \item \textbf{Problem 1: Uniform distribution of players.} There are $10$ arms.
 The optimal arm has a mean reward $\mu_1=0.7$, the second one $\mu_2=0.5$, the third one $\mu_3=0.3$, and the others have a mean reward of $0.1$.
 Each player has a probability equal to $1/N$. \item \textbf{Problem 2: $50 \%$ of players generates $80 \%$ of events.} The same $10$ arms are reused with an unbalanced distribution of players.
 The players are split in two groups of sizes $N/2$.
 When a player is sampled, a uniform random variable $z \in [0,1]$ is drawn.
 If $z < 0.8$ the player is uniformly sampled from the first group, otherwise it is uniformly sampled from the second group. \item \textbf{Problem 3: non-stationary rewards.} The distribution of players is uniform.
 The same $10$ arms are reused.
 The mean reward of the optimal arm does not change during time.
 The mean reward of suboptimal arms linearly decrease: $\mu(t)=\mu(0)-10^{-5}t$. \end{itemize}

 As comparison points, we include two natural baselines: \begin {itemize} \item \textsc{$1$-privacy}: an $(\epsilon,1)$-private algorithm that does not share any information between the players, and hence that runs at a zero communication cost.
 The ArmSelection subroutine is run with parameters $(\epsilon,\delta/N)$ to ensure that all the players find with a probability $1-\delta$ an $\epsilon$-optimal arm. \item \textsc{$0$-privacy}: an $(\epsilon,0)$-private algorithm that shares all the information between players, and hence that runs at a minimal privacy and a maximal communication cost.
-This algorithm does not meet the original goal but is interesting as a reference to assess the sample efficiency loss stemming from the privacy constraint. \end {itemize} As {\sc ArmSelection} subroutines, We choose two frequentist algorithms \footnote {due to high values of sampling complexity obtained by {\sc Median Elimination} which flatten the differences between algorithms, we report its performance in appendix.} based on Hoeffding inequality: a {\it explore-then-commit} algorithm {\sc UGapEc} \cite {GGL13} and a {\it successive elimination} algorithm {\sc SER3} \cite {RFM17}, which handles non-stationary rewards.
+This algorithm does not meet the original goal but is interesting as a reference to assess the sample efficiency loss stemming from the privacy constraint. \end {itemize} As {\sc ArmSelection} subroutines, We choose two frequentist algorithms based on Hoeffding inequality: a {\it explore-then-commit} algorithm {\sc UGapEc} \cite {GGL2012} and a {\it successive elimination} algorithm {\sc SER3} \cite {AFM2017}, which handles non-stationary rewards.
 Combining {\sc Decentralized Elimination} and the two baselines with the two {\sc ArmSelection} subroutines, we compare $6$ algorithms ({\sc Decentralized SER3}, {\sc Decentralized UGapEc}, \textsc{$1$-privacy-SER3}, \textsc{$1$-privacy-UGapEc}, \textsc{$0$-privacy-SER3}, \textsc{$0$-privacy-UGapEc}) on the three problems.
 The algorithms are compared with respect to two key performance indicators: the sample complexity and the communication cost.
 For all the experiments, $\epsilon$ is set to $0.25$, and $\delta$ is set to $0.05$.
 The privacy level $\eta$ is set to $0.9$.
 All the curves and the measures are averaged over $20$ trials.